ramon54321/cargo-structure/README.md

 ### Usage

 Run cargo structure as a cargo plugin.
-The root package does not need to be speficied and will default to `.`, the current directory.
+The root package does not need to be specified and will default to `.`, the current directory.

+Cargo Structure will traverse all local subcrates which are defined with the `path = ...` property in the respective `Cargo.toml`.
+This is very useful when graphing a general architecture diagram, essentially showing how all local subcrates are dependent on one another.

 ```
 cargo structure <ROOT PACKAGE PATH>